 Financial trouble can happen to anyone.
 If you’re faced with bills your emergency fund won’t cover, you need an alternative way to get cash in hand.
 Or you may need a lump sum up front to take advantage of a major opportunity for your family.

 You know you want to avoid predatory payday loans.
-But will you be better off borrowing from your retirement fund, or taking a loan against your home equity?
+But is it better to borrow from your 401k or take out a home equity loan?